siriharshithagit/n8n-telegram_chatbot/README.md

-# 📅 Telegram Daily Schedule Bot using n8n & Google Calendar
+# 📧 Automated Email Sender using n8n + Google Sheets + Schedule Trigger

-This project automates the process of fetching daily schedule events from **Google Calendar** and sending them to a **Telegram Bot** using an **n8n workflow**.
+This project automates the process of sending emails to multiple recipients based on data stored in **Google Sheets**.
-It helps users stay organized by providing instant reminders in a platform they use every day.
+The workflow uses **n8n** to read each row from the sheet and sends an email to the respective person **automatically at a scheduled time**.

 ---

-## 🚀 Problem Statement
+## 🧠 Problem Statement
-Many students and professionals rely on digital calendars to manage their schedules.
-However, they often **forget to check** the calendar regularly which leads to missed classes, meetings, or deadlines.
+Sending emails manually to many people is time-consuming and often leads to delays or missed communication.
-There is a need for a system that **automatically delivers the schedule** to a user in a convenient and frequently-used platform like **Telegram**.
+There is a need for a **simple automated system** that reads recipient details from a spreadsheet and sends emails automatically on time.

 ---

 ## 🎯 Objective
-- Automatically retrieve daily schedule from Google Calendar.
+- Store recipient email details and message content in Google Sheets.
-- Format and send the schedule message to a Telegram chat.
+- Automatically send emails using a schedule trigger.
-- Improve time management and productivity.
-- Reduce manual checking and dependency on memory.
+- Ensure timely and consistent communication without manual effort.

 ---